rogerpm8/CantStop/README.md

 ## Overview

-This project simulates the board game **Cant Stop** using 4 dice.
+This project simulates the board game **Can't Stop** using 4 dice.
 It calculates:

 - Frequencies of sums of dice rolls
 - Probabilities of sum **pairs** and **triples**